bcm820/gitops-sync-test/README.md

 ## Backing up configs to your repo

 1. Run `./sync.sh` in this directory to store the config state of the mesh in this directory and push it up to your remote repo
+2. Inspect the contents of `my-mesh`, `zone-0` and `zone-1`.

+## Syncing the mesh with your repo (first time)

-2. Run `greymatter sync plan` - it should be all UPDATE
+1. Run `greymatter sync plan` - all actions should be UPDATE, since no `./cache` directory has been populated for storing applied config checksums
-3. Run `greymatter sync apply` - which could fail with 400 error when checksum does not match, but hopefully it will succeed.
+2. Run `greymatter sync apply` - this populates the local `./cache` directory with checksums of applied configs
-4. Run `greymatter delete route route-edge`
-5. Run `greymatter sync plan`
-6. Run `greymatter sync apply`
+3. Run `greymatter sync plan` again - all actions should be NOOP since the destination config state (in deployed mesh) matches the source config state (this repo)

+## Applying new configs from repo changes

+1. Go to `my-mesh/catalog-services/